John Astin

 John Allen Astin (born March 30, 1930) is an American actor and director who has appeared in numerous stage, television and film roles, primarily in character roles.
-He is widely known for his role as patriarch Gomez Addams in The Addams Family (1964–1966), reprising the role in the television film Halloween with the New Addams Family (1977) and the animated series The Addams Family (1992–1993).
+He is widely known for his role as patriarch Gomez Addams in TV series The Addams Family (1964–1966), reprising the role in the television film Halloween with the New Addams Family (1977) and the animated series The Addams Family (1992–1993).

 Astin starred in the TV film Evil Roy Slade (1972).
 Other notable film roles include West Side Story (1961), That Touch of Mink (1962), Move Over, Darling (1963), Freaky Friday (1976), National Lampoon's European Vacation (1985), Teen Wolf Too (1987) and The Frighteners (1996).
 Astin was nominated for the Academy Award for Best Live Action Short Film for his directorial debut, the comedic short Prelude (1968).

 Astin has been married three times.
-His second wife was actress Patty Duke, and Astin is the adoptive father of Duke's son, actor Sean Astin.
+His second wife was the actress Patty Duke, and Astin is the adoptive father of Duke's son, the actor Sean Astin.

 Early years

-Astin was born in Baltimore, Maryland, to Margaret Linnie and Allen Varley Astin, a physicist, who was the director of the National Bureau of Standards (now the National Institute of Standards and Technology).
+Astin was born on March 30, 1930, in Baltimore, Maryland, to Margaret Linnie and Allen Varley Astin, a physicist, who was the director of the National Bureau of Standards (now the National Institute of Standards and Technology).
 At that time, Astin and his family resided on Battery Lane in Bethesda, Maryland.
 He graduated from Johns Hopkins University in 1952, after transferring from Washington & Jefferson College.
-He studied mathematics at Washington & Jefferson and then drama at Johns Hopkins; he was a member of the Phi Kappa Psi fraternity at Johns Hopkins.
+Astin studied mathematics at Washington & Jefferson and then drama at Johns Hopkins; he was a member of the Phi Kappa Psi fraternity at Johns Hopkins.